gridbugs/gridbugs.org/_posts/2020-07-02-roguelike-tutorial2020-part4.md

 }
 {% endpygments %}

-Finally, update the rendering logic to draw cells differently depending on their visibility.
+Update the rendering logic to draw cells differently depending on their visibility.

 {% pygments rust %}
 // app.rs